Updated: Jan 3

 In my personal life, he is an image of the futility of democrats who have dominated my life since childhood, preaching their values and visions of society in school, on television, on the news, and in the governance halls of the progressive metropolis.
 Our core belief systems and values are formed powerfully in childhood by our parents, teachers, entertainers, and churches.
 I enjoyed a scholarly and tradition-intact Catholic Church teaching experience in childhood.
 I owe nearly half of my moral foundation to that blessing.

-But adult experience in the church is maintenance – not reformative or formitive.
-Augustus Caesar’s rejuvenation of the Roman State Church did not appreciate this anthropological fact.
-The concepts of moral formation apply to other religions, and irreligious substitutions (i.e. Secular Humanism), as much as Christianity.
+But adult experience in the church is maintenance – not reformative or formative.
+Caesar Augustus' rejuvenation of the Roman State Church did not appreciate this anthropological fact.
+These concepts of moral formation apply to other religions, and irreligious substitutions (i.e. Secular Humanism), as much as Christianity.

 Many-a-Roman was cursed with generations of failure at the end of the Roman Empire.
-I wonder sometimes if Augustus Caesar was prescient enough to understand his folly, or if he died in delusion like so many “hope-filled,” “positive,” neurotic, and manic “globally-minded” citizens in the modern day.
+I wonder sometimes if Caesar Augustus was prescient enough to understand his folly, or if he died in delusion like so many “positive,” neurotic, and manic “globally-minded” citizens in the modern day.

 Ancient Rome has much to teach the Republicans in Alabama.
 Their recent Alabama abortion ban is a terrible thing for pro-life citizens, and a gift to pro-choice citizens.
 To understand this counterintuitive impact, we must appreciate the censorship employed by terrified elites in Hollywood, the judiciary, Silicon Valley, and academia.
 We must also consider public opinion on abortion, and the history of using centralized power for moral imposition.